janfuu/asuscam/README.md

 # Scripts to flip webcam on Asus notebooks
 - Meant for the heyalter project, currently only works on ubuntu.
 Not really tested yet.
+- Note: kernel must be up-to-date, or installation of v4l2loopback-dkms will fail

 ## Usage ##
 - clone repository